Would you agree that the success of a team will be determined, in large degree, by the manager of the team?

 None of what I’ve shared may be new to you, or may be some of it might.
 The key idea here is this: the right activities will get you a result but having the right intention will give you greater impact.
 Focus on intent and not activity first.

 Pipeliner CRM fully empowers sales managers to manage.
-Download a free trial now.
+Get your free trial of Pipeliner CRM now.